Man-Elephant: Manfred Ellsworth Haller

-Manfred Ellsworth Haller is the designer and owner of Haller Hydraulics which is boasted as the world leader in hydraulics.
-Manfred designed a powerful elephant-like suit that would enable someone to explore hostile areas.
-He offered Sheriff Morris Walters a chance to prove its worth by capturing She-Hulk.
-Manfred believed that the publicity would endorse the suit.
-Drawing She-Hulk into action, Man-Elephant proved more than a match for her.
-Once the She-Hulk's believed crimes were groundless, Man-Elephant backed off realizing that the suit would also be a good potential for abuse.
+Manfred Ellsworth Haller is the designer and owner of Haller Hydraulics, which is boasted as the world leader in hydraulics.
+Haller designs a powerful elephant-like suit that would enable someone to explore hostile areas and offers Sheriff Morris Walters a chance to prove its worth by capturing She-Hulk.
+Haller believes that his ensuing publicity would endorse the suit.
+Drawing She-Hulk into action, Man-Elephant proves more than a match for her.
+However, he backs off after realizing that he could use the suit for crime.

-Manfred Haller was later put out of business by Tony Stark and his assets were frozen.
-He traveled to Timbuktu where an Indian wise woman told him about Ganesah and gave him a gem shard from Cyttorak.
-This transforms Manfred into the elephant-like creature known as Behemoth who then defends the locals from Tuareg rebels.
+Manfred Haller is put out of business by Tony Stark and his assets are frozen.
+He travels to Timbuktu, where a wise woman tells him about Ganesha and gives him a gem shard from Cyttorak.
+This transforms Haller into Behemoth, an elephant-like creature.
+As Behemoth, Haller defends the locals from Tuareg rebels.

-Behemoth later tracked down She-Hulk to take revenge on her.
-He discovers that she is now a bounty hunter with her RV parked in New Jersey.
-However at the time, She-Hulk was in custody after helping the Lady Liberators in ousting a corrupt government of the country of Marinmer.
-She-Hulk's Skrull partner Jazinda posed as She-Hulk and was beaten by Behemoth.
-Behemoth turned Jazinda over to the government who placed her in a military medical facility to be studied.
-Lurking around in human form in case She-Hulk turned up, Manfred as Behemoth attacked She-Hulk only to be attacked by Thundra.
-In the confusion, Jazinda turned into Behemoth and escaped as the real Behemoth is defeated by She-Hulk.
+Behemoth tracks down She-Hulk to take revenge on her.
+However, She-Hulk had been imprisoned after helping the Lady Liberators oust the corrupt government of Marinmer.
+She-Hulk's Skrull partner Jazinda poses as her and is beaten up by Behemoth.
+Behemoth turns Jazinda over to the government, who place her in a military medical facility to be studied.
+Behemoth then attacks the real She-Hulk, only to be attacked by Thundra.
+Jazinda escapes as She-Hulk defeats Behemoth.

-Strong Guy later fought Behemoth in New York City where their fight led them to New York City's main switching station.
-Strong Guy defeated Behemoth by knocking him into the relays at the switching station.
-This resulted in New York City having a blackout.
+Strong Guy fights Behemoth in New York City, where their fight leads them to New York City's main switching station.
+Strong Guy defeats Behemoth by knocking him into the relays at the switching station, causing a city-wide blackout.